morganmcg0404/COMP3016-CW2/README.md

 2. Check that all dependencies are properly installed
 3. Clean solution and rebuild (`Build > Clean Solution`, then `Build > Rebuild Solution`)
 4. Ensure C++17 standard is selected in project properties

-## Contributing

-This is a coursework project for COMP3016.
-Contributions are limited to the project requirements.

-### Code Style Guidelines
-- Use clear, descriptive variable names
-- Comment complex algorithms (especially terrain generation)
-- Follow existing code structure and formatting
-- Keep classes focused on single responsibilities

 ## Author